another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 Key is: how often can you praise the behavior.
 When you see behavior after a prompt was given, **praise it**.
 When you see behavior without a prior prompt, **REALLY PRAISE IT!**

 Normally it can take somewhere between 1 to 3 weeks.
 The tools are **designed for short-term use but they lead to long-term change**.

+## 3. Behaviors ― Shaping

+*How can we get to behavior of the child that we'd like to see?*

+Definition: **Shaping** is rewarding small steps that begin to approximate (resemble) the desired behavior.

+E.g. Start with 10 minutes of homework per day if want to achieve 1 hour.
+Want a child to clear all the dishes from the dinner table; start with just one.

+4:39/13:28

+## 4. Behaviors ― Simulation

+...

+## 5. Behaviors ― Modeling

+...